WeiChenChu/central-nuclei-muscle-analyzer/README.md

 - **Output Folder**: Directory for results
 - **Pixel Scale X/Y**: Calibration values for spatial measurements
 - **CSA Size Range**: Minimum and maximum cross-sectional area in pixels
-- **Edge-to-center Distance**: Erosion radius for defining central region
+- **Nuclei-to-CSA edge distance threshold**: The minimum distance from nuclei to the CSA edge, used as the erosion radius to define the central region for abnormal nuclei detection.
 - **Line Width**: Width for visualization overlays

 ### Running the Analysis